Student 10-minute Paper Competition Information

 Each presentation is allotted a total of 10 minutes - 8 minutes for the presentation and 2 minutes to address questions from the audience.
 Moderators are instructed to enforce the time limit and the moderator will stop a presenter who exceeds the time limit of 10 total minutes.
 In addition, students who run over the allotted time will receive a zero (0) score in the "Effective use of time" category.
 Please time your presentation accordingly to avoid this embarrassing situation.

-For information on presentation uploads, please visit the Annual Meeting Presenter Information page.
+For information on presentation uploads, please visit the 10-minute Presenter Information page.